Professor-G/rubin-lc-simulator/docs/index.rst

     pip install rubin-lc-simulator

-The code utilizes the `rubin_sim <https://rubin-sim.lsst.io/>`_.
-Python package.
-Please follow the installation instructions on the `documentation page <https://rubin-sim.lsst.io/installation.html#quick-installation>`_ and ensure the following imports work before using this code:
+The code utilizes the `rubin_sim <https://rubin-sim.lsst.io/>`_ Python package.
+Please follow the installation instructions on their `documentation page <https://rubin-sim.lsst.io/installation.html#quick-installation>`_ and ensure the following imports work before using this code:

 .. code-block:: python